How to Shop For The Best Garage Air Conditioner

 How Do You Cool a Windowless Garage?

 I really envy people who have a window in their garage.
 It’s a lot easier to get air moving around.
-Plus there’s the option of buying an inexpensive window air conditioner for your garage.
+Plus, you can buy an inexpensive window air conditioner for your garage.

 Boom.
 Problem solved.

 First, try to seal up any gaps around your garage door.
-Check any seals or caulking that you find and replace it, if necessary.
-This helps seal cold air inside, reducing strain on air conditioning units and fans.
+Check any seals or caulking you find and replace them if necessary.
+This helps stop air leakage and seal cold air inside, reducing strain on air conditioning units and fans.

-Then look at adding insulation on your garage door and walls.
+Then look at adding insulation to your garage door and walls.
 Even insulating your garage ceiling will help keep the heat where you want it.

-Not having windows in your garage means you have to work a bit harder to cool your garage.
-For more ideas how to keep a garage cool, I have an article with several tips and tricks you can check out.
+Not having windows in your garage means you must work harder to cool your garage space.
+For more ideas on how to keep a garage cool, I have an article with several tips and tricks you can check out.

 Why Do Garages Get So Hot?